MacHooper/FSND/projects/02_trivia_api/starter/frontend/README.md

 ## Required Tasks

-## Running Your Frontend in Dev Mode
+## Running Your Frontend in Dev Mode - DONE

 The frontend app was built using create-react-app.
 In order to run the app in development mode use ```npm start```.
 You can change the script in the ```package.json``` file.